rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 - Don't set FAST_AO_POINTS higher than 12 - the algorithm is designed for few points and won't use the extra points wisely.
 - Experiment!
 	* How much sharpen and depth of field is really a matter of personal taste.
-	* Don't be afraid to try lower AO quality levels if you want maximum performance.
+	* Don't be afraid to try lower FAST_AO_POINTS if you want maximum performance.
 Even a little bit of AO can make the image look less flat.
 	* Be careful with ambient occlusion settings; what looks good in one scene may be too much in another.
 Try to test changes in different areas of the game with different fog and light levels.
 It looks cool at the maximum but is it realistic?
 Less can be more; even a tiny bit of AO makes everything look more three-dimensional.

 Benchmark
 ---------

+TODO: redo this for version 2.

 - Game: Witcher 3
 - Scene: [Beauclair looking at the water feature opposite the bank](/Comparison%20Screenshots%20Witcher%203/Benchmark%20Location.png)
 - Settings: 1080p, Graphics settings low
 - Hardware: Razer Blade Stealth 13 Late 2019 Laptop with NVIDIA GeForce GTX 1650 with Max-Q design
-- Shader version: 1.0
+- Shader version: 1.0 (didn't include fake global illumination effect)

 **Baseline**

 	FPS	Settings
 	86	No post-processing

-**Fast_FXAA_sharpen_DOF_and_AO results**
+**Fast_FXAA_sharpen_DOF_and_AO v1.0 results (previous name for Glamarye Fast Effects)**

 	FPS	Settings
-	82	default (Fast FXAA + sharpen + Fast AO + bounce + DOF)
+	82	v1.0 defaults (Fast FXAA + sharpen + Fast AO + bounce + DOF)
 	84	Fast FXAA only
 	84	Fast FXAA + sharpen
 	83	Fast AO only
-	82	Fast AO only, quality 12
+	82	Fast AO only, FAST_AO_POINTS 12
 	83	Fast AO + bounce
-	81	Fast AO + bounce, quality 12
+	81	Fast AO + bounce, FAST_AO_POINTS 12
-	80	All max, quality 12
+	80	v1.0 all max, FAST_AO_POINTS 12

+**Note**: Full benchmark with v2.0 not done yet.
+Fake Global Illumination wasn't in 1.0 and the default FAST_AO_POINTS was slightly lower (6).
+V2 is 1-2 FPS slower in default settings, but if configured like 1.0 a tiny bit faster.

 **Witcher 3 builtin post-processing**